chrilves/chrilves.github.io/hugo-dev/content/posts/gadts_by_use_cases.md

 defined type alias T2
 ```

-We face a dilemma.
-To use the function `dummy`, that we really want to use because it's a very nice function,
+We face a dilemma: to use the function `dummy`, that we really want to use because it's a very nice function,
 we need to remove the constraint `A <: Food` from the definition of `class AnimalEating[A <: Food]`.
 But we still want to say that animals eat food, not integers, boolean or strings!

 1. How can you adapt the definition `class AnimalEating[A]` so that:

     > There exists a value of type `AnimalEating[A]` **if and only if** `A` is a sub-type of `Food` (i.e. `A <: Food`).

 # More Advanced Use Cases